Clicky

 The phrase “God helps those who help themselves” has spawned varied opinions and interpretations in recent times.
 The words express the inherent gracious concern of our Creator toward His most prized creation in the world.
 At the same time, the phrase also inculcates the positive values and character traits in life that believers must espouse—industry, hard work, patience, and perseverance.

 But an argument arises about whether God will only help those who help themselves.
-Does He ignore the others who are not taking action towards a purpose or aim?
+Does he ignore the others who are not taking action towards a purpose or aim?
 The phrase also seeks clarification as to whether we seek material, spiritual, or other types of help from the Almighty.

-In 1698, politician Algernon Sydney wrote the phrase in English in an article titled “Discourses Concerning Government.”
-Some people attribute this passage to Ben Franklin[1], printed in Poor Richard’s Almanac in 1733: “Let us hearken to good advice, and something may be done for us; God helps them that help themselves.”
+In 1698, English political theorist Algernon Sydney wrote the phrase in English in an article titled “Discourses Concerning Government.”
+Some people attribute this passage to Ben Franklin[1], printed in “Poor Richard’s Almanac” in 1733: “Let us hearken to good advice, and something may be done for us; God helps them that help themselves.”

 Is This Saying Biblical?

 According to Clarenced Haynes Jr., “The problem with this idea is that you become your first source of help and strength.
 God is secondary.”
-We demote or often move Him out of the equation of our problems.
+We demote or often move him out of the equation of our problems.
 Thus, in a literal sense, it is not biblical.
-The Gospels teach the reality of our utter helplessness regarding sin and our spiritual state.
+The gospels teach the reality of our utter helplessness regarding sin and our spiritual state.
 God is more concerned about our holiness than our material accounts.

 Silhouette Of A Helping Person And God Helps Those Who Help Themselves